belgif/vocab-belgif/README.md

 # lod-vocab

-SKOS publication tool for publishing demo thesauri on Vocab.belgif.be.
+SKOS, OWL and SHACL publication tool for publishing demo thesauri on Vocab.belgif.be.

-Best practices and guidelines can be found in [VOCAB-BELGIF.md](VOCAB-BELGIF.md)
+Best practices and guidelines can be found in [README-SKOS.md](README-SKOS.md) and [README-RDFSOWL.md](README-RDFSOWL.md)

 # Description